How to Notarize Documents: Step-by-Step Guide for Legal Validation

 Wrong Type Of Notarization

 Choosing the incorrect notarization type can lead to legal issues.
 Different documents require specific notarizations like acknowledgments or jurats.
 Confirm with the notary which type suits the document.
-For example, a jurat necessitates a sworn oath, while an acknowledgment confirms signer’s intent and identity.
+For example, a jurat necessitates a sworn oath, while an acknowledgment confirms the signer’s intent and identity.

 Cost And Time Involved